Final Essay

 In 1769, while on his first visit to New Zealand, Captain James Cook travelled inland up the Waihou River, and oblivious to the fact it already had a name, he renamed it The Thames.[8]
 Captain Cook and the botanist Joseph Banks were struck by what they saw.
 Banks described swamps that “might doubtless easily be drained,” and their soils rich and fertile, and timber trees “the largest I have ever seen.”[9]
 Figure 7 depicts a kahikatea forest located on the West Coast of the South Island, offering a visual impression of the landscape that Captain Cook and Banks would have encountered as they travelled up the Waihou River.

-At the time when I began uncovering the history of the Piako region, I learned that a friend was researching the history of his iwi, Ngāti Paoa, whose traditional territories extend from the Hauraki Plains up to the eastern suburbs of Auckland and the islands of the Hauraki Gulf.
-As Arnie Gurau from Ngāti Paoa describes: Paoa ki tua o Matariki, Paoa beyond Pleiades.[14]
+At the time when I began uncovering the history of the Piako region I learned that a friend was researching the history of his iwi, Ngāti Paoa, whose traditional territories extend from the Hauraki Plains up to the eastern suburbs of Auckland, and the islands of the Hauraki Gulf.
+In the words of Arnold Gurau from Ngāti Paoa: Paoa ki tua o Matariki, Paoa beyond Pleiades.[15]

 Figure 8 shows the first cattle sale there, and both of my great-grandfathers captured in this image had been allocated neighbouring farms in the first land ballot.